 Questions? email us: firstname.lastname@example.org

-Support for students includes roundtrip airfare, a meal-plan and accommodation for all six weeks of the school.
-Students are expected to attend all six weeks.
+Support for students includes roundtrip airfare and accommodations for all weeks of the school.
+Students are expected to be present in New York for all weeks of the school.